zief0002/toolkit/docs/03-getting-started-with-r.md

 <div class="figure" style="text-align: center">
 <img src="figs/05-install-package.png" alt="Pop-up window to install packages.
 Here we are installing the dplyr package.
 Note that the 'Install dependencies' box is checked." width="50%" />
-<p class="caption">Pop-up window to install packages.
+<p class="caption">(\#fig:unnamed-chunk-33)Pop-up window to install packages.
 Here we are installing the dplyr package.
 Note that the 'Install dependencies' box is checked.</p>
 </div>

 You may be prompted to choose a nearest mirror.
 If so, choose a mirror location.
 If you are successful in installing the package, you will get a message like the following: